All You Need to Know About Applying Primer

-It is difficult to apply primer to wood, something that beginners often do not understand.
+It is difficult to apply primer, something that beginners often do not understand.
 Primers are chemically designed to go directly into the surface and hide imperfections that may be there.

-Primers improve the wood’s surface to allow it to easily bind with the paint you are applying.
-Primers have an adhesive property that allows the paint to absorb which can help improve its overall appearance.
+it improves the wood’s surface to allow it to easily bind with the paint you are applying.
+They have an adhesive property that allows the paint to absorb which can help improve its overall appearance.

-Primers hide small holes in wood and make knots, stains, etc. less obvious.
+They hide small holes in timber and make knots, stains, etc. less obvious.
 Primers make the paint last longer and everything that you do will have a much more professional appearance.

-Primer is not necessary if the paint already has a primer coating.
-Primers will not be required if that is the case.
-You only need to inspect for areas that aren’t covered by the primer.
+It is not necessary if the paint already has a coating of it.
+You only need to inspect for areas that aren’t covered by the coating.

 You did read that correctly.
-Wood can be very picky, so to speak, so you need to prepare your wood grain before it will hold onto the paint you are using.
+Timber can be very picky, so to speak, so you need to prepare your grain before it will hold onto the paint you are using.

 It is a delicate (and beautiful!) process, and when done correctly, it can produce beautiful results that will last a lifetime.

-There are some key points to remember when you paint wood, especially when assessing how much primer will actually be needed for the job you are doing.
+There are some key points to remember when you paint timber, especially when assessing how much they will actually be needed for the job you are doing.

-The first thing to do is determine if your wood surface is finished or unfinished.
+The first thing to do is determine if your surface is finished or unfinished.

-This is because unfinished wood has a porous surface that could be hard to work with.
+This is because unfinished timber has a porous surface that could be hard to work with.

-It will absorb more of what you put on it than wood that has been repainted.
+It will absorb more of what you put on it than timber that has been repainted.

-This is because, even if the wood has been previously painted it will still retain, deep inside of the wood grains, some of the old paint molecules when this was done before.
+This is because, even if the timber has been previously painted it will still retain, deep inside of the grain, some of the old paint molecules when this was done before.

 Even if you intend to sand it off, it might not require as many coats as a piece of lumber that is brand-new without any type of coating at all.

-You should use primer even if your wood surface or plank has been previously painted to ensure that it retains the new colour.
+You should use primer for your timber even if your surface or plank has been previously painted to ensure that it retains the new colour.

 When deciding what to initially do, you also need to consider what type of primer to use, which is another important consideration to make.

-Are you, for example, working with stained wood or not?
+Are you, for example, working with stained timber or not?

-To make sure that the stain doesn’t show through your paint, use a tinted primer.
+To make sure that the stain doesn’t show through your paint, use a tinted version.

-Are you using a piece wood with a dark color?
+Are you using a piece of timber with a dark color?

-To make sure your primer is fully covered, you will likely need to apply more primer, perhaps several more coats just to make sure everything is thoroughly covered.
+To make sure your primer is fully covered, you will likely need to apply more, perhaps several more coats just to make sure everything is thoroughly covered.

-What Will The The Location Of The Wood Item Be Once The Project Is Completed?
+What Will The The Location Of The Item Be Once The Project Is Completed?

 This is a question that most people forget to ask: Where is the finished project going?